johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript.md

 ----------------------------------------

 Issues and fix-it’s are great at helping fix code that isn't quite right — ideally we’d avoid that state to begin with.
-We brought back a concept from Swift Playgrounds that lets you do just that.

-Let me show you.

 When I hold down the Command key and mouse around, I see the structure of my code highlighted in light blue.
 When I click, I get options and transformations for that bit of structure.

     [Command click on the class around line 11]

 Since this is a class, I can do things like add a method or property.
-Or if I wanted to jump straight to the definition and short circuit the popover, I could do that by holding down Command and Control and then clicking the symbol.

 I can also use this new popover to transform code.

-Personally, I like code to be use descriptive variable names and small expressions.
-For example, here I’d rather have this Moon object captured in a variable.
-So I'll Command click Moon and select "Extract Expression", and then rename this to "earthsMoon".
+Personally, I like descriptive variable names and small expressions.
+I’d rather have this Moon object captured in a variable.
+So I'll Command click Moon and select "Extract Expression", and then rename this to “luna”.
 Easy.

     [Command click on "Moon" around line 51 and select "Extract Expression…"]